 Although the stress of the application process and waiting for admission is over, the prospect of heading off to college now seems very real to your student.
-This will be a summer of tensions and emotions as your student wonders about the unknown, worries about her path, says goodbye to her close friends, and tries out her new independence.
+This will be a summer of tensions and emotions as your student wonders about the unknown, worries about their path, says goodbye to close friends, and tries out their new independence.
 Be patient and expect a tough summer.
 Expect meltdowns.
 Expect testing of limits.
 Expect the temper, or the tears, or the silence, or the anger.
-She may take her conflicting emotions out on you.
+Your student may take their conflicting emotions out on you.
 This is a necessary part of the separation process.
 Be patient.

 Read all of the material from the school.

-Help your student prepare what she can early in the summer.
+Help your student prepare what they can early in the summer.

 Will your student need a health check-up?
-Has she made the appointment?
-Does she need to visit the dentist?
-Does she have copies of any necessary prescriptions?
-Does she have a bank account?
-Does she know how to balance her checkbook?
-Will she get a credit or debit card?
-Have you discussed with her the best way to use the card and who will be paying the bill?
+Have they made the appointment?
+Do they need to visit the dentist?
+Do they have copies of any necessary prescriptions?
+Do they have a bank account?
+Do they know how to balance a checkbook?
+Will they get a credit or debit card?
+Have you discussed with your student the best way to use the card and who will be paying the bill?

 Have some important conversations with your student about expectations.

 The transition to college may be easier if you and your student are clear about expectations.
 Are you both clear about expenses?
 Who will pay for textbooks?
-Will you be giving him spending money?
-Have you and he agreed on spending limits?
+Will you be giving your student spending money?
+Have you and they agreed on spending limits?
 Credit card limits?
-Will he be taking a car to campus?
+Will they be taking a car to campus?
 Are there any restrictions about using or loaning the car?
 Do you have any expectations about grades?
 Will you expect to see them?
 Are there consequences if grades are poor?
-Should he call home each week?
-Will he be coming home often?
+Should your student call home each week?
+Will they be coming home often?
 Have you discussed the tough subjects: alcohol, drugs, sex?
-The more clear you and your college student can be before he heads off, the fewer issues may come up later.
+The more clear you and your college student can be before they head off, the fewer issues may come up later.